Tree Climbing for Ecologists

 - it has been tailored to those specifically in ecology

-- your small group of 4 ecologists all have similar passions and interests, and you can learn from one another
+- your small group of four ecologists all have similar passions and interests, and you can learn from one another

-- enjoy a 6th additional day to hone your climbing skills
+- enjoy the fifth day to hone your climbing skills

 - less pressure to keep up with other candidates if you attended the standard CS38 tree climbing course